Siege of Baghdad (812–813)

-The siege of Baghdad was a part of a civil war between al-Amin and al-Ma'mun for the Abbasid Caliphate of Baghdad.
+The siege of Baghdad حِصَارُ بَغْدَاد was a part of a civil war between al-Amin and al-Ma'mun for the Abbasid Caliphate of Baghdad.
 The siege lasted from August 812 until September 813.
 The siege is described by Muhammad ibn Jarir al-Tabari in his History of the Prophets and Kings.

 Initial battles en route to Baghdad

 After the defeat of Caliph al-Amin's army at the Battle of Ray (811) and the death of his commander Ali ibn Isa ibn Mahan, the armies of al-Amin were in retreat moving west from Iran to Iraq back to their base camp at Baghdad.
 Al-Ma'mun's general Tahir ibn Husayn, the victor of Battle of Rayy decided to chase the retreating army.
 However, reinforcements from Baghdad arrived under the able leadership of Abd al-Rahman ibn Jabala.
 Abd al-Rahman decided to fortify himself behind the walls and gates of Hamadan.
 But when Tahir ibn Husayn came closer to the city, Abd al-Rahman decided to come out and meet this threat head on.
 Twice Abd al-Rahman was driven back into the city.
 Tahir ibn Husayn began a blockade of the city and Abd al-Rahman’s forces began to shower arrows and throw stones from the city walls.
 Eventually Abd al-Rahman was obliged to leave and ask for terms due to resentment of the people of Hamadan at the occupation and rapidly depleting supplies.

 Tahir ibn Husayn, realizing that Abd al-Rahman ibn Jabala had left the city, decided not to waste further time in Hamadan and marched westward towards Baghdad.
 On his way, he reached a certain pass named Asadabad where his army was ambushed by Abd al-Rahman ibn Jabala.
 The surprise attack caught Tahir’s troops off guard.
 But because the army was well disciplined the infantry managed to hold them off until Tahir ibn Husayn’s cavalry was ready to attack.
 In the ensuing confusion Abd al-Rahman ibn Jabala who had dismounted his horse was killed and his army defeated.

 After the short delay, Tahir ibn Husayn began his march towards Baghdad again.
 The news of the defeat of first Ali ibn Isa ibn Mahan and now Abd al-Rahman ibn Jabala reached Caliph al-Amin and greatly distressed him.
 It seemed to the people of Baghdad that Tahir ibn Husayn was unstoppable.
 Nevertheless, people in al-Ahwaz under the leadership of Muhammad ibn Yazid al-Muhallabi put up a fierce resistance to the armies of Tahir ibn Husayn.
 After defeating the army of al Muhallabi, Tahir reached the gates of Baghdad and at the right time too as his reinforcements arrived under the leadership of Harthama ibn A'yan.